alabamenhu/LanguageTag/README.md

 ## Usage notes

 Major architectural changes were made between v0.10 and v0.11.
 Some functionality is not backwards compatible, however, I am not aware of any module making use of those previous features.
+The changes include how introspection and grandfathered tags work, removal of creation by anything other than a string, removal of enums, removal of `LanguageTagFilter` objects.

 ## Todo